qusers/Q6/documentation/manuals/qmaintenanceguide.md

 ##The E-mail list

 The home page of the list is at: https://groups.google.com/d/forum/qmoldyn.
+If you're in the google-group owners team then you can see the member list etc.
-To see the member list etc, log in to your google account, you should be a group owner, go to the group web page and on the upper right side of the page click on Manage.
-This will show you all the users at the group (which is configured as a mailing list), and also a lot of configuration information for the list.
+Just log in to your google account, go to the group web page and on the upper right side of the page click on Manage.
+This will show you all the users on the group (which is configured as a mailing list), and also a lot of configuration information for the list.